lilaspourpre/acl-2020/_pages/calls/papers.md

 Full papers describing completed research up to 12 pages of content with references.
 Posters describing ongoing research up to 6 pages of content with references.
-The papers must be formatted according to the Springer LNCS style.
-LaTeX template of the Springer LNCS is available at ShareLaTeX platform.
+The papers must be formatted according to the [Springer LNCS style](http://www.springer.com/computer/lncs?SGWID=0-164-6-793341-0).
+LaTeX template of the Springer LNCS is [available at ShareLaTeX platform](https://www.sharelatex.com/templates/journals/lecture-notes-in-computer-science-(lncs)).
 We encourage you to use the LaTeX template instead of the Word template.

-Papers should be submitted through the EasyChair conference management system.
+Papers should be submitted through the [EasyChair conference management system](https://easychair.org/conferences/?conf=aist-2020).
 Submitted papers should provide sufficient detail to allow the Program Committee to assess the merits of the paper on the basis of technical quality, relevance to the conference topics, originality, significance, and clarity of presentation.
 Papers should present original work previously not published or concurrently submitted to another conference or journal.
 Each paper will be reviewed by at least three PC members.
 To ensure a fair assessment of the submissions, the review will be double-blind, so you need to make your paper anonymous (remove links to your personal pages, acknowledgements, affiliations, etc.).

 ## Contact Information
 - e-mail: [org@aistconf.org](mailto:org@aistconf.org)